Updated 1/15/19. *removed the balling stage

-Place in bowl covered and proof at room temperature for 12-24 hours, dough should almost double in size.
+Place in bowl covered with plastic wrap and proof at room temperature for 12-24 hours, dough should almost double in size.

 Once your time is up, lightly flour your work surface and remove mixture.
 Divide dough into 4 equal portions.
 This is the best part of the bar pizza dough.
 Making dough balls is not necessary.
 Either place dough in delis or refrigerate unto 5 days.